Chelís (football manager): Puebla

-Sánchez became the manager of Puebla in 2006, but was sacked twice during his tenure, only to be brought back after the players requested he be reinstated.
-During his time at Puebla, Sánchez gained tremendous popularity in Mexican football, having saved the team from being relegated to the Primera A and being successful with a "small club".
+Chelís became the manager of Puebla in 2006, but was sacked twice during his tenure, only to be brought back after the players requested he be reinstated.
+During his time at Puebla, Chelís gained tremendous popularity in Mexican football, having saved the team from being relegated to the Primera A and being successful with a "small club".

 "Chelís" was publicly supported by the players, front office, and the government of the state led by Mario Marín, since they believed he was the main reason why Puebla, after over 15 years, had a competitive team again.
-Sánchez Solá led Puebla during their highly-successful Clausura 2009 campaign rub.
+Chelís led Puebla during their highly-successful Clausura 2009 campaign rub.
 After finishing fifth in the general table, the team eliminated Monterrey in the quarter-finals, but was eliminated in the semi-finals by UNAM.

 Estudiantes Tecos

-After a meeting to finalize details, Sánchez was introduced on November 14, 2010 as the new coach of Estudiantes Tecos.
+After a meeting to finalize details, Chelís was introduced on November 14, 2010 as the new coach of Estudiantes Tecos.
 Coupled with this, he acknowledged offers that he had previously received, particularly mentioning the names of Club Atlas, Irapuato FC, and Tiburones Rojos de Veracruz.